Medieval Herbals by Minta Collins

 As Heard on The Daily Gardener Podcast:

 Minta explains how herbals became the backbone of knowledge for medical scholars.
-The books were expensive, difficult to obtain and often invaluable to historians, botanists, and the world of culture and art.
+Herbals were expensive and difficult to obtain, but they were often invaluable to historians, botanists, and the world of culture and art.

-I, for one, love that someone named Minta wrote a book about herbs.
+I, for one, love that someone named Minta wrote a book about Herbals.

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.